![]() |

 Preparing for Baby

 A birth doula is a labor helper, someone who guides you, comforts you through the process of childbirth.
 But today many families are opting to use the services of a postpartum doula.
 A postpartum doula helps the entire family transition into a new life with baby, offering feeding/breastfeeding support, infant care help, light housekeeping, running errands, and so on.
-Some doulas offer night hours for those tough first nights with a newborn.
-Doulas' services range from to or more an hour, but depending on the number of hours contracted for there may be a discount.
+Some offer night hours for those tough first nights with a newborn.
+Their services range from to or more an hour, but depending on the number of hours contracted for there may be a discount.
 Some people use their doulas only a couple days a week, others 5 days a week.
 There is a wide range of possibilities in how to use a postpartum doula.
 It would make an excellent shower gift too!

 Pregnancy Lifestyle